Minecraft-Java-Edition-Speedrunning/rules/rules.md

 A.8.7.b) Exception: Any version of Sodium for Minecraft 1.16.1 before 0.2.1+build.10 must not be used.
 A.8.7.b.i) Clarification: Sodium v1, v2, and 2.0.2 and above may be used.
 A.8.7.c) Exception: Any version of Sodium for Minecraft 1.16.5 before 2.1.1 must not be used.
 A.8.7.d) Exception: Any version of Sodium-macOS before 3.0.1 must not be used.
+3.1.1 must also not be used.
 	A.8.7.e) Exception: Any version of SpeedrunIGT before 2.1.1 must not be used.
 	A.8.7.f) Exception: Any version of DynamicFPS for Minecraft 1.15.2 must not be used.
 	A.8.7.g) Exception: Any version of Atum before 1.0.5 must not be used.